 Pressure Regulators take an incoming line pressure and regulate it down to the pressure that is required by the downstream system.
 This may be for other instrumentation to operate effectively or simply to control the output flow of a pipe.
 Lower system pressures mean less risk and lower running costs and a reduced risk of air loss through a system.
 Pressure regulators can be used in many applications including pneumatics, compressed air and water.

 There are various kinds of pressure regulators available within MGA Controls range – from general purpose units covering everyday industrial applications to more specialised precision pressure regulators, manifold regulators, pilot operated regulators and large capacity pilot operated versions.
-To see our full range, click here.
+View our full range of pressure regulators in our store.

 Pressure Relief Valve Features

 Pressure relief valves are used to control or limit pressure spikes in a compressed air system.
 When the system pressure increases beyond a predetermined set point, the valve opens and relieves that pressure, bringing it back in line with normal operating parameters.
 The main function of a Pressure relief valve is to vent excess pressure and protect other system components, all the while maintaining optimum performance.